Gay New York

 In the arts, the city is unmatched.
 Along with world-class museums, there are smaller galleries in Chelsea and SoHo with works by gay artists.
 There's always great theater on Broadway, as well as smaller companies all over the city producing works by gay playwrights.
 There are massive venues for music, ranging from vast houses in Lincoln Center and Carnegie Hall to tiny rooms in Greenwich Village where you can see the performers up close and personal.

 The gay scene is remarkably varied, changing neighborhood by neighborhood.
 Newcomers will most likely stick to Manhattan's Greenwich Village, Chelsea, Hell's Kitchen and a few others, but there are enclaves all over the city and in all the boroughs.
-Listings in the local gay rags will point you to parties for almost every proclivity
+Listings in the local gay rags will point you to parties for almost every proclivity.
+See our events listings pages for a sample.

 And the city's reputation after lifestyle crackdowns by previous city hall administrations?
-The current mayor, Bill de Blasio, quickly settled an old lawsuit resulting from sting operations in the effort to close adult bookstores, increased funding to house homeless LGBT kids, curtailed stop-and-frisk practices by police, and relaxed marijuana law enforcement.
-Then came the August 2015 Rentboy.com busts along with police harrassment in cruising areas.
+The current mayor, Bill de Blasio, quickly settled an old lawsuit resulting from sting operations in the effort to close adult bookstores, increased funding to house homeless LGBT kids, curtailed stop-and-frisk practices by police, and has relaxed marijuana law enforcement.
+The mayor has also hosted several hundred LGBTQ New Yorkers in a salute to Pride, and in late 2018 he signed legislation to provide a third gender option on New York City birth certificates, to identify as non-binary or gender-nonconforming with an X rather than an M or F.

 Several airports serve the New York City area.
 From LaGuardia to Manhattan, take the M60 bus to 106th and Broadway, with connections along the route to the Q33 and Q47 buses, along with the E, F, G, R, V and 7 subway trains that pass through Queens enroute to Manhattan.

 JF Kennedy is the airport where most International visitors will arrive.
 AirTrain JFK has 24 hour bus connections to nearby MTA subway lines A and E, with direct routes into the heart of Manhattan by way of Brooklyn.
 For those going to Fire Island, there are connections to the Long Island Rail Road.
-The easiest, but not the cheapest way to get to your destination from these airports, is by taxi - for about $55-60.
+The easiest, but not the cheapest way to get to your destination from these airports, is by taxi.

 Like the song says, "the Bronx is up and the Battery's down."
-Getting from one to the other -- or anywhere else in the city, for that matter -- is easiest on the subway, the MTA, -- quick, clean and modern.
-Subway and bus fares are $2.75 (March 2017) using a rechargeable MetroCard ($1 fee when purchased), but it's still a good deal, as those few bucks will take you to the city's farthest reaches.
-Single ride fares are $3 and 7-day unlimited cards cost $32.
-Pre-Valued MetroCards good for 4, 8, 10 or 15 rides may also be bought.
-Taxis are always an option.
+Getting from one to the other -- or anywhere else in the city, for that matter -- is easiest on the subway, the MTA.
+Subway and bus fares are $3 per ride for a single ride ticket (Dec 2018) or $2.75 when using a rechargeable MetroCard ($1 fee when purchased).
+A 7-day unlimited card costs $32.
+Up on the street, taxis are always an option.

-One great way to take it all in is on Circle Line Cruises for views of the world's most famous skyline. and City Sights with their double-decker buses that tour around the city, letting you hop on and off at will.
+One way to see the sights is on the Circle Line Cruises for views of the world's most famous skyline; another is City Sights with their double-decker bus tours around the city, that allow you hop on and off at will.

-CityBike, New York's bike sharing program, offers thousands of bikes at hundreds of stations, for short-term use, 24 hours a day, all year 'round.
-Stations are located in Manhattan (below 110th Street), Williamsburg, Brooklyn Heights, Park Slope, Red Hook, Bedford-Stuyvesant, Long Island City, and parts of Jersey City.
+CityBike, New York's bike sharing program, offers 12,000 bikes at 750 stations, for short-term use, 24 hours a day, all year 'round.
+Find stations in Manhattan (below 130th Street), much of Brooklyn, and in Long Island City and Astoria, Queens, plus in parts of Jersey City.
 Twenty-four-hour ($12) or 3-day ($24) passes for multiple 30-minute trips are sold at the bike stations; annual memberships are available online.
 Their online map shows locations, with numbers of available bikes and empty docks for each station.
-A recent system expansion added 375 stations to neighborhoods in Uptown Manhattan, Queens, and Brooklyn.

 Many cities boast one gay neighborhood, or maybe two.
 New York City has almost too many to count: Greenwich Village, the East Village, Chelsea, Hell's Kitchen, to name a few.
 And that's just in Lower Manhattan.
 There are others spread out across the city from Uptown Manhattan to the ever-gayer neighborhoods of Queens and Brooklyn.

 Greenwich Village: Home of the historic Stonewall Inn, the Village has an older gay crowd and a retro vibe.
 Highlights include Sheridan Square in the West Village, commemorating the gay-rights movement, and the Christopher Street Pier, a swath of green popular with sunbathers and double-dutch fans.
-The first Gay Pride March took place here in 1970, and NYC Pride festivities continue here in the neighborhood, including the rally, festival, march and the Dance on the Pier.
+The first Gay Pride March took place here in 1970, and NYC Pride festivities have continued each year here in the neighborhood, including the rally, festival, march and the Dance on the Pier.
+This year, for the first time, World Pride will take place in the USA, spanning the entire month of June in 2019 - in NYC.

 Chelsea: The big draw is the High Line, a narrow park on a former elevated train platform.
 Beneath are dozens of contemporary art galleries.
 See-and-be-seen eateries line 8th Avenue, with quieter spots on 9th and 10th avenues.